w3c/wot-binding-templates/registry-requirements.md

   - See https://github.com/w3c/wot-binding-templates/issues/404
 12. DISCUSS: Where should discussions on implementation experience be collected?
   - See https://github.com/w3c/wot-binding-templates/issues/403
-13. The binding entry SHOULD NOT conflict with other entries in the registry by redefining the same concepts such as redefining the URI Scheme, the vocabulary terms or the default assignments.
-If the previously stable binding is being improved upon by the same organization, that previous binding MUST be deprecated once the new one reaches the **stable** status.
+13. The binding entry SHOULD NOT conflict with other entries in the registry by redefining concepts, such as the URI Scheme, the vocabulary terms, or the default assignments.
+If a previously stable binding is being improved upon by the same organization, that previous binding MUST be deprecated once the new one reaches the **stable** status.